 Quality embroidery elevates your brand logo or message.
-Jackets, polos, caps or other promotional items featuring your custom embroidery are high impact, exhibiting a premium feel.
-Embroidered products are also a step up in terms of durability than other prints, since the raised imprint doesn’t fade even after years of multiple washing.
+Jackets, polos, caps, or other promotional items featuring your custom embroidery are high impact, exhibiting a premium feel.
+Embroidered products are also a step up in terms of durability than other prints since the raised imprint doesn’t fade even after years of multiple washing.
 For all those reasons and more you’re ready to have your logo embroidered.
-First though, you’ll need to get your logo or image digitized.
+First though, you’ll need to get your logo or image digitized for embroidery.
 Below we’ll review what that means and why it’s necessary.

 Digitizing artwork for embroidery with optimal clean and sharp results requires experience.
 If you are interested in having your artwork embroidered on a garment product, reach out to us for a quote.
 All our embroidery is done in-house so that we can control the quality and turnaround time.